Goldenstriped soapfish: Description

 Grammistes sexlineatus is a middle sized fish, which can grow to a maximum length of 30 cm.
 Its background body color is dark brown with a maximum of six white to yellow horizontal lines.
 The number of lines depends on the maturity of the fish.
 Juveniles have white to yellow dots on a dark background until an approximate size of 17.5 mm.
 Thereafter, the points gradually become lines.
 At a length of 5 cm, these soap fish have three horizontal lines.
 Only from 8 cm long that the soapfish gets the six distinctive horizontal lines.
 Note that in adult specimens close to the maximum size, these lines tend to sever to form small strokes and points.

 Distribution and habitat

 The six lined soapfish is widespread throughout the tropical and subtropical waters of the Indo-Pacific area from the eastern coast of Africa to the oceanic islands of the Pacific Ocean, including Hawaii and the Red Sea as well as from southern Japan to northern New Zealand.

 This soapfish occurs in coastal rocky and coral reefs from shallow to 40–50 meters depth.

 Biology

 Individuals are generally solitary in their reef habitat.
 They usually stay hidden in crevices, and are most active at night.

 Like other fish in the subfamily Grammistinae, this species produces a toxin from the skin.
 The toxins in the skin secretions are known as grammistins.
-These secretions resemble lathered soap and are the basis for the common name of Soap Fish.
+These secretions resemble lathered soap and are the basis for the common name of soapfish.
 This is not caught as a food fish because the flesh reportedly has a bitter, unpleasant taste.